Micro-Biology/Basic_BASH-_for_Q2/README.md

     rm -r ~/QiimeScripts/folders

 Lets install an application that means are items can be sent to the recycling bin more easily:
+(WARNING: This will not work for MacOS, you can either use the program [here](https://github.com/morgant/tools-osx), you may also want to conser using [homebrew](https://brew.sh/), which can be used to install instead of 'apt-get'.
+I don't know how MacOS works so if anyone would like to help em out here that would be great!)

     sudo apt-get install trash-cli